Jeremiah Grams was a pretty typical student who was progressing through his college years in pretty typical fashion.

 Wes Lauer, assistant professor of civil and environmental engineering, was in Haiti when the earthquake struck.

-Seattle University is responding to the devastating earthquake in Haiti.
-A number of campus efforts are being coordinated by Campus Ministry.
+A number of efforts are being coordinated by Campus Ministry.

-Dick Cunningham (assistant professor and director of Contextual Education in the School of Theology and Ministry) and Laurie Prince (director of New Student & Family Programs) will lead the 2010 Faculty and Staff Giving Campaign.
+Dick Cunningham and Laurie Prince will lead the 2010 Faculty and Staff Giving Campaign.

-Marilyn Crone was named interim associate provost on Jan.
-5. Crone brings a wealth of experience working with institutions of higher education.
+Marilyn Crone brings a wealth of experience in higher education.

 Father Steve delivered a message of hope at the annual alumni Advent mass.